England The Cotswolds

 Experiences and events, festivals and feasts, sights and sounds – the Cotswolds has so much going on all year round, whatever type of short break you’re after.
 Here are just some Cotswold things to do that we think will make your Cotswold weekend break rock.

-Walk on the wild side with the Cotswold forager
+Walk on the wild side with a tour from the Cotswold Forager

 TOP PLACES TO VISIT IN THE COTSWOLDS